ShadowFriend1/INM702CWK/README.md

 Training of networks are left in comments in the main.py file associated with the task.

+The trained models are contained in a folder named models within the relevant task folder

 Task 1:

 To plot the graph of deviations, run plot_deviation()